oracle/tribuo/README.md

 ## Tutorials

-We have tutorial notebooks for Classification, Clustering, Regression, Anomaly Detection and the configuration system in [tutorials](tutorials).
+Tutorial notebooks, including examples of Classification, Clustering, Regression, Anomaly Detection and the configuration system, can be found in [tutorials](tutorials).
 These use the [IJava](https://github.com/SpencerPark/IJava) Jupyter notebook kernel, and work with Java 10+.
-The code in the tutorials should be straightforwardly convertible back to Java 8 code by replacing the `var` keyword with the appropriate types.
+To convert the tutorials' code back to Java 8, simply replace the `var` keyword with the appropriate types.

 ## Algorithms